ptd006/WeedML/README.md

 ## Using XBox Controller for label_tool.py

 Game controllers are comfortable to hold and can take a beating.
-Also, using them just feeling more fun.
+Also, using them just feels more fun.
 This makes them ideal for something monotonous like labelling images!
 An XBox controller can be used with https://xboxdrv.gitlab.io/.
 An example config file with key mappings for label_tool.py is included in the repo.

-`sudo apt-get install xboxdrv`
+    sudo apt-get install xboxdrv
-`sudo xboxdrv --config xboxdrv.ini`
+    sudo xboxdrv --config xboxdrv.ini